Cumulocity-IoT/c8y-usage-statistics-ng/README.md

 ## We want your feedback!
 The `Usage Statistics Application` is available to you in a public preview so that we can collect your feedback.
-Please share any and all of your feedback, both positive and negative, on the [Cumulocity IoT Feedback Portal](https://cumulocityiot.ideas.aha.io/).
+Please share any and all of your feedback, both positive and negative.
+Please contact marco.stoffel@cumulocity.com

 Please note that this tool is provided as-is and without warranty or support.
-It does not constitute part of the Software AG product suite.
+It does not constitute part of the Cumulocity product.
 This application works best with [Google Chrome](https://www.google.com/chrome/) and Cumulocity UI version as mentioned below

 ### Compatibility